MrMaxing/Tranfer-Money/README.md

 [Youtube](https://www.youtube.com/@MrMaxing)
 [Github](https://github.com/MrMaxing)

- Thank you for choosing the Unicode Chat Rank Addon!
-We hope you enjoy using the unique Unicode characters and emojis to make your chat messages stand out and express yourself in fun new ways. 💫👏
+Thank you for choosing the Transfer Money add-on!
+We hope you enjoy using the fun money transfer ui 💫👏